melintea/melintea.github.io/_posts/2024-06-19-fast-map-search.md

 ---
 layout: post
-title: Half or double
+title: Half or double at the performance lottery
 ---

-The performance lottery.

 I have been tipped off how to speed up map searches when the key is a string: use transparent comparators.